 The Company's Facility Agreement, as described below, was amended and restated in August 2013 and is scheduled to mature in December 2022.
-Semi-annual principal repayments are scheduled to begin in December 2014.
+Semiannual principal repayments are scheduled to begin in December 2014.
 The facility bears interest at a floating LIBOR rate plus a margin of 2.75% through June 2017, increasing by an additional 0.5% each year to a maximum rate of LIBOR plus 5.75%.
 Ninety-five percent of the Company's obligations under the Facility Agreement are guaranteed by COFACE, the French export credit agency.
-The Company's obligations under the Facility Agreement are guaranteed on a senior secured basis by all of its domestic subsidiaries and are secured by a first priority lien on substantially all of the assets of the Company and its domestic subsidiaries (other than their FCC licenses), including patents and trademarks, 100% of the equity of the Company's domestic subsidiaries and 65% of the equity of certain foreign subsidiaries.
+The Company's obligations under the Facility Agreement are guaranteed on a senior secured basis by all of its domestic subsidiaries and are secured by a first priority lien on substantially all of the assets of the Company and its domestic subsidiaries (other than their FCC licenses), including patents and trademarks, 100% of the equity of the Company's domestic subsidiaries.
 The Facility Agreement contains customary events of default and requires that the Company satisfy various financial and nonfinancial covenants.
 The Company was in compliance with all covenants as of September 30, 2013.